Zachary-Pearce/Pomegranate/.github/CONTRIBUTING.md

 ## Development Environment
 This repository works on pull requests, so please create a fork of the repository and clone your fork, you can then work from this and submit a pull request when you're ready to do so.

-We would prefer that you use Vivado to simulate your designs as this will keep utilisation graphs and error in a similar format.
+We would prefer that you use Vivado to simulate your designs as this will keep utilisation graphs and errors in a similar format.
 You can download the latest version of the Vivado design suite [here](https://www.xilinx.com/products/design-tools/vivado.html).

 # Contributing Modules
 When contributing modules it is important that others can understand what the module is doing and why it is doing it.
 For this reason, A module of your own design must be accompanied by a README that includes the following: